- Hackney and its European citizens

 The agreement means that EU citizens living in the UK will have their rights to live, work or get benefits preserved so that they can carry on living as they do now.

 Family members living lawfully with their EU citizen relatives are also protected.

 In October 2018, we helped organise an event by the European Commission where EU citizens could access the latest information about their rights around Brexit, and ask questions of an independent immigration lawyer.

 The session is available to view on the European Commission in the UK's Facebook page.

-The settled status scheme will open fully by March 2019.
+The settled status scheme is expected to be open 30 March 2019.
 The deadline for applying will be 30 June 2021, though you must have started living in the UK by 31 December 2020.
 You may be able to apply after this date if you're joining a family member in the UK.

 EU citizens and their family members (defined as spouses, civil partners and durable partners, dependent children and grandchildren, and dependent parents and dependent grandparents) who obtain settled status in the UK will be granted indefinite leave to remain.

 This will provide the holder with the same rights and access to benefits, education and healthcare as those who have acquired permanent residence.

 Children born or adopted after the UK leaves the EU to those covered by the agreement will be protected.
 Future spouses and partners of EU citizens who want to come to the UK after the 29 March 2019 will need to meet the UK's immigration rules.